-The BIOPHEN ANTI-IIa assay calibration curve appears to be as stable as that for the INNOVANCE Heparin assay.
-In the year since it was implemented, the BIOPHEN ANTI-IIa assay was calibrated every 6 months as scheduled, once when there was an assay kit lot change and once when there was an unusual trend in quality control results.
-This was identical to anti-FXa INNOVANCE Heparin assay in the past year, which also required one recalibration from an unusual quality control result trend.
+The BIOPHENTM ANTI-IIa assay calibration curve appears to be as stable as that for the INNOVANCE® Heparin assay.
+In the year since it was implemented, the BIOPHENTM ANTI-IIa assay was calibrated every 6 months as scheduled, once when there was an assay kit lot change, and once when there was an unusual trend in quality control results.
+This was identical to anti-FXa INNOVANCE Heparin assay in the past year, which also required one recalibration due to an unusual quality control result trend.
 Therefore, calibrator consumption is anticipated to be comparable between the two assays.

-3.6 | Effect on critically high results
+Effect on critically high results

-The performance of the anti-FXa INNOVANCE Heparin assay and the BIOPHEN ANTI-IIa assay on specimens from patients transitioning from anticoagulation with direct FXa inhibitors to UFH were evaluated.
-Residual samples from 40 consecutive plasma specimens collected in the emergency department for routine UFH levels were tested by both assays.
-These specimens were from patients who were receiving outpatient treatment with apixaban or rivaroxaban, and were transitioned on UFH per anticoagulation guidelines for atrial fibrillation or acute coronary syndrome.
-In all cases, the INNOVANCE Heparin assay reported higher UFH results than the BIOPHEN ANTI-IIa assay (Figure 5).
-Furthermore, 22 of the 40 samples were reported to have critically high UFH levels (>1.0 IU/mL) by the INNOVANCE Heparin assay, with 13 of those results being above the reportable range (resulted as >1.5 IU/mL but plotted as 1.5 IU/mL).
-In contrast, by the BIOPHEN
+The performance of the anti-FXa INNOVANCE® Heparin assay and the BIOPHENTM ANTI-IIa assay on specimens from patients transitioning from anticoagulation with direct FXa inhibitors to UFH were evaluated.
+Residual samples from 40 consecutive plasma specimens collected in the Emergency Department (ED) for routine UFH levels were tested by both assays.
+These specimens were from patients who were receiving outpatient treatment with apixaban or rixaroxaban, and were transitioned on UFH per anticoagulation guidelines for atrial fibrillation or acute coronary syndrome (AF/ACS).
+In all cases, the INNOVANCE® Heparin assay reported higher UFH results than the BIOPHENTM ANTI-IIa assay (Figure 5).
+Furthermore, 22 of the 40 samples were reported to have critically high UFH levels (>1.0 IU/mL) by the INNOVANCE® Heparin assay, with 13 of those results being above the reportable range (resulted as >1.5 IU/mL but plotted as 1.5 IU/mL).
+In contrast, by the BIOPHENTM ANTI-IIa assay, no results were above the reportable range, and only 2 of the 40 samples were reported to have critically high UFH levels.
+These two high anti-FIIa UFH results appeared to be truly due to supratherapeutic plasma UFH concentrations, since contemporaneous activated partial thromboplastin times (aPTT) results were also critically prolonged beyond the reportable range (>120 s) for both patients and neither had been given other potentially interfering anticoagulants such as argatroban, dabigatran, or enoxaparin.